arielf/cuts/README.md

 a  b   c
 ```

-Works correctly, and as designed, with the present smart column-separator trick:
+Works correctly, and as designed/expected, with the present smart
+column-separator trick:
 ```
 $ cuts -1 schizo.csv
 2